Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 From here, use the following command to create a brand new React project using the **Create React App** starter.

-`npm create react-app furry-friend-gallery`
+`npm create react-app furry-friends-gallery`

 Your terminal or command window will start processing and pulling in all the resources it needs to create a new project.
 This takes a while, so just wait until it finishes.

-When it’s done, you’ll have a success message in the terminal window featuring a list of commands.
+When it’s done, you have a success message in the terminal window featuring a list of commands.

 ![](assets/cra-terminal.png)